Milos191405/SQL-Job-Analyse/README.md

 # Introduction

-📊 This is my first SQL project where I dive in data job market.
-I founded this dataset ok Kaggle.
+📊 Welcome to my first SQL project, where I explore the dynamic world of the data job market with a special emphasis on data analysis roles.

-## About DataSet

-This dataset pulls job postings from Google's search results for Data Analyst positions in the United States.
+The dataset encompasses over 700,000 job postings from around the globe in 2023.

-Data collection started on November 4th, 2022, and adds ~100 new job postings to this dataset daily.

-Last update was on January, 29th, 2025.

 # The questions that I wanted to answer through my queries: